MSchmoecker/HammerTime/README.md

   Only deactivates the recipes, existing items will not be removed.
 Enabled by default.

 Other config options are generated automatically after the first world loading for every custom hammer individually:
-- Enable Hammer: Enables moving pieces from this custom hammer into the vanilla hammer
+- Enable Hammer: Enables moving pieces from this hammer into the vanilla hammer
-- Combine Hammer Categories: Combines all categories from this custom hammer into one category
+- Combine Categories: Combines all categories from this custom hammer into one category
+- Combined Category Name: Custom category into which pieces are moved, if 'Combine Categories' is turned on
+- Category Name 'Original Category Name': Custom category into which pieces from this original category are moved, if 'Combine Categories' is turned off

+### Custom Categories
+As mentioned above, it is possible to set custom category names from different source categories.
+Using vanilla names (Misc, Crafting, Building, Furniture) places the pieces into these categories, while using a custom name creates a new category.
+Using the same name for multiple categories groups the pieces together.

+At the moment, it is not possible to disable vanilla categories.

 ## Manual Installation